Krdev03/Bitset/README.md

 # Bitset
-This is an implementation of a memory efficient Set collection coded in C++
+This is an implementation of a memory efficient Set collection coded in C++.
+The collection supports only natural numbers (positive integers).